 Another awesome place to visit in the historic center of Huelva is the Cathedral of La Merced, located in Plaza de la Merced.
 In 1954, it was named the seat of the Diocese of Huelva.
 Previously, this building was the church of the Convento de la Merced, founded in 1605.

-Muelle de las Carabelas is located just 11 kilometers from the city of Huelva.
-You can visit the replicas of the 3 caravels used by Christopher Columbus (the Pinta, the Niña and the Santa María) that left the port of Palos de la Frontera on August 3rd, 1492 in search of a new trading route with the Indies.
+The Wharf of the Caravels is located just 11 kilometers from the city of Huelva.
+You can visit the replicas of the 3 caravels used by Christopher Columbus (the Pinta, the Niña and the Santa Maria) that left from the port of Palos de la Frontera on August 3rd, 1492 in search of a new trading route with the Indies.
 We all know the rest of the story!
 Apart from visiting the caravels inside, there is also a small museum.

-I recommend this tour called, On the Trail of Christopher Columbus, in which you’ll be taken to Palos de la Frontera (town where Columbus’ caravels left from), Santa María de la Rábida Monastery, the Caravels Pier and Isla del Encuentro.
+I recommend this tour called On the Trail of Christopher Columbus, in which you’ll be taken to Palos de la Frontera (town where Columbus’ caravels left from), Santa María de la Rábida Monastery, the Caravels Pier and the “Island of Discovery”.

-Monument to the Discovering Faith, also known as the Monumento a Colon, is a 37-meter-high statue located in Punta del Sebo, 7 km from the city center.
+The Monument to the Discovering Faith, also known as Monument to Colon, is a 37-meter-high statue located in Punta del Sebo, 7 km from the city center.
 It was a gift from the United States to the Spanish people.
 It is the work of the sculptress Gertrudis Vanderbilt Whitney.
 According to the artist, the sculpture represents a navigator looking to the west, where Columbus must have looked when he discovered America.

-One of the most entertaining and fun ways to learn about the history of a city is through a free tour.
-The free tour consists of a guided group visit in which you then pay the guide at will.
-If the idea convinces you, I recommend this free tour of Huelva.
-For 2 hours and a half, you will take a walk through the old town while you learn all kinds of details about the city.
-You will visit places such as the Plaza del Punto, the Gran Vía, the Plaza de las Monjas and the Parroquia de la Purísima Concepción.
+One of the most entertaining and fun ways to learn about the history of a city is through a guided tour.
+If the idea sounds good to you, I recommend this tour.
+For 5 hours, you will take a long walk through the old town while you learn all kinds of details about the city.
+You will visit places such as Plaza de las Monjas, Queen Victoria district, University of Huelva or Casa Colon.

-8. Visit Plaza del Punto, one of the best things to do in Huelva
+8. Visit Plaza del Punto, one of the best places to visit in Huelva City

 9. Museum of Huelva